Meniscus tear

 Reviewed by: Specialist doctors from the Elfcare quality team

-Ever felt a sudden pop in your knee while twisting or squatting?
-Or noticed stiffness and swelling after a simple jog or stair climb?
-These can be early signs of a meniscus tear, a common yet often overlooked knee injury that affects people of all ages, not just athletes.
+Have you felt a sudden "pop" in your knee while twisting, or noticed stiffness and swelling after a jog?
+These are hallmark signs of a meniscus tear, a common injury that affects everyone from athletes to those with age-related joint wear.

 Book your consultation to test your health